VCamarzana/Modulo08/README.md

 # Modulo08
-Excercise with ES6: import and export
+Excercise with ES6: import and export.